History of Greenland: Danish recolonisation

+In 1951, the Danish authorities initiated the little Danes experiment, a social experiment aimed at creating a new elite in Greenland.
+As part of this project, 22 children between the ages of five and eight were sent from Greenland to Denmark to learn the Danish language and culture, with the intention that they would later return and serve as a link between the two societies.
+Upon arrival in Denmark, the children were deprived of contact with their families and placed in foster homes or orphanages.
+Two years later, 16 of them returned to Greenland, but instead of being reunited with their relatives, they were placed in an orphanage, and many never saw their families again.
+This experience caused severe damage to their mental health and cultural identity.

 Polar exploration

 At the end of the 19th century and beginning of the 20th century, American explorers, including Robert Peary, explored the northern sections of Greenland, which up to that time had been a mystery and were often shown on maps as extending over the North Pole.
 Peary discovered that Greenland's northern coast in fact stopped well short of the pole.
 These discoveries were considered to be the basis of an American territorial claim in the area.
 But after the United States purchased the Virgin Islands from Denmark in 1917, it agreed to relinquish all claims on Greenland.

 Strategic importance

 After Norway regained full independence in 1905, it argued that Danish claims to Greenland were invalid since the island had been a Norwegian possession prior to 1815.
 In 1931, Norwegian meteorologist Hallvard Devold occupied uninhabited eastern Greenland, on his own initiative.
 After the fact, the occupation was supported by the Norwegian government, who claimed the area as Erik the Red's Land.
-Two years later, the Permanent Court of International Justice ruled in favor of Denmark.
+Two years later, the Permanent Court of International Justice ruled in favour of Denmark.